"June 24, 2014 -- Scientists say they may be able to explain how ongoing stress raises the risk of having a heart attack.

 Medical Editor: John P. Cunha, DO, FACOEP

-Papaverine hydrochloride injection is used to treat many conditions that cause spasm of smooth muscle, including heart attack, chest pain, circulation problems, or disorders of the stomach or gallbladder.
-It is a vasodilator.
-This medication is available in generic form.
-Common side effects include mild nausea or stomach discomfort, constipation, diarrhea, mild skin rash, tired feeling, headache, or increased sweating.
+Papaverine hydrochloride injection is a vasodilator used to treat many conditions that cause spasm of smooth muscle, including heart attack, chest pain, circulation problems, or disorders of the stomach or gallbladder.
+Papaverine hydrochloride injection is available in generic form.
+Common side effects of papaverine hydrochloride injection include nausea or stomach discomfort, constipation, diarrhea, skin rash, tired feeling, headache, increased sweating, general discomfort or feeling of being unwell (malaise), loss of appetite, facial flushing (warmth, redness, or tingly feeling), increased heart rate, slight rise in blood pressure, and drowsiness.

 Our Papaverine hydrochloride injection Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.